Tradable Assets and Accounts

 • Short interest rate

-The interest rate for short positions changes daily and depends on the stock.
-Long positions have a fixed rate of 5.99%, which is very low.
+The exact interest rate on short positions will change daily and depends on the stock being shorted.
+Long positions, on the other hand, have a more consistent interest rate.
+Currently, it’s a flat 5.99% rate, which is very low.

 Mobile App

-• Multiple watchlists that sync with other TradeUP platforms
+• Multiple watchlists that sync with TradeUP’s other platforms

-• News articles from providers like Bloomberg and Dow Jones
+• News from several sources, including Bloomberg and Dow Jones

 • Simulated trading